Houdini 20.5 Character KineFX

 • In the Source tab, set skeleton to Guides.skel.

-• In the Controls tab, clear the tpromotegroup, rpromotegroup, and spromotegroup parameters, so that none of the joints are promoted to controls by the fktransform component.
+• In the Controls tab, clear the tpromotegroup, rpromotegroup, and spromotegroup parameters, so that the fktransform component itself does not promote any of the joints to controls.

 8. View the control properties that are picked up by the fktransform component.
 Select the fk APEX Autorig Component SOP, and press Enter over the viewport.